open/close all folders

 - The elven town in the Tularean forest in Might and Magic VII.

-- Fortree City in Ruby/Sapphire/Emerald.
+- Fortree City in Ruby/Sapphire/Emerald and their remakes is made up of leaf-roofed huts built on platforms in the trees, connected by wooden bridges and reachable by ladder.
 This is taken to new heights (literally) in the Pokémon Special manga, where Sapphire and Winona have their Gym battle (Winona's the Gym Leader, naturally) in the city proper rather than an actual Gym.

 - The Viera in Final Fantasy XII live in a tree town, though it doesn't seem to be quite as high as the tops.